-There is no change in the industry structure in the Dhofar region.
-We expect to remain as one of the key power and water producers to meet the demands of the region.
-We continue to strive for the highest level of plant availability and reliability, which is critical to the ongoing success of the Company.
-To achieve targeted plant availability and reliability, the Company completed the timely and planned maintenance of the plant, and implemented various plant improvement initiatives.
-In 2022, reliability of the power and water plants was 99.86% and 99.98% respectively, compared to 99.80% and 99.36% in 2021.
-The power plant load factor increased from 38.51% to 41.07%, mainly due to higher demand from the Local Dispatch Centre.
-Water plant load factor reduced from 73.41% to 58.69%, mainly due to the sharing of water demand with new plant Salalah Independent Water Project III.
+There is no change in the industry structure in Dhofar region.
+Sembcorp Salalah will continue to remain as one of the key power and water producers to meet the demands of the region.
+Our operational philosophy is the unwavering commitment to achieving the highest standard of plant reliability and efficiency, which is critical to the ongoing success of the Company.
+To achieve targeted plant availability and reliability, the Company follows robust operation and maintenance strategy which include asset management, meticulous maintenance schedules, spares management and manpower training and development.
+In 2023, reliability of the power and water plants were 99.78% and 99.94% respectively, compared to 99.86% and 99.98% in 2022.
+The power plant load factor remained stable at 41.63%, compared to 41.07% in the previous year.
+Water plant load factor increased from 58.69% to 62.71%.
 However, due to the take-or-pay commercial arrangement that we have with Oman Power and Water Procurement Company (OPWP), the plant load factor does not have a significant impact on the profitability of the Company.